Nurutomo/wabot-aq/README.md

 #### Most Active Contributor : [`ariffb25`](https://github.com/ariffb25)

-NOTE: This Project will not maintained until `25 June 2021`, that means no update.
+NOTE: This project will not maintained after `25 June 2021`, that means no update.
 Feel free to anyone to continue this project :)